caos/boom/README.md

     * *version*
       * *application-name*.yaml

-It is *important* as the toolsop has logic which works over this structe to build the knowledge which toolsets are existing and out of which applications do they consist.
+It is *important* as the boom has logic which works over this structe to build the knowledge which toolsets are existing and out of which applications do they consist.

 ## used tools

-The following cli-tools are used from the toolsop:
+The following cli-tools are used from the boom:

 * helm
 * kubectl